MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagdelivertime-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Contém a data e hora da entrega da mensagem original.
+Contém a data e a hora em que a mensagem original foi entregue.

 |||
 |:-----|:-----|